mergermarket/go-exercise/ex007_roll_and_wait/README.md

 1. You start with a score of 0
 2. Roll a 6-sided die
 3. Let's say you rolled an 'n'.
 Add n to your score
-4. Wait 6-n seconds
+4. Wait (6-n) seconds - e.g. 2 seconds if you rolled a 4
-5. Repeat step 2
+5. Roll again and keep playing

 Write a program that implements the game for two players, Ed and Natasha, where the die roll is randomised.
 The game should end 30 seconds after it starts.